 Buybacks are seen as a more tax-efficient way of returning money to shareholders, because the money is used to cash out investors who want to depart without saddling remaining shareholders with taxable dividends.
 Buybacks may also reflect the current century’s slow-growth economy.
 With fewer chances for profitable expansion, some companies have decided instead to use spare cash to repurchase shares.

 Trouble is, companies appear to be terrible market timers.
-They aggressively bought back their own shares ahead of the 2007 stock market peak, slashed their buying during the market slump that followed and now, with stock prices up sharply over the past nine years, they’re once again aggressively buying back shares, according to statistics from FactSet.com.
+They aggressively bought back their own shares ahead of the 2007 stock market peak, slashed their buying during the market slump that followed and now, with stock prices up sharply over the past decade, they’re once again aggressively buying back shares.
 One explanation: Buybacks are driven less by companies’ belief that their shares are undervalued and more by a desire to offset the dilution caused by employees exercising stock options.
 The latter is more likely to happen during buoyant markets, as the options gain value along with rising share prices.

 Will the buyback craze continue?
 It’s hard to know.
 Buyback programs are often quietly abandoned, while dividends seem like a surer thing, because companies are loath to cut their dividend.
 Knowing they have to pay a regular dividend can also be a healthy discipline for management, forcing them to be more careful in handling the company’s cash.